We’re in the second half of the first month of this journey!

 Genesis 32:26 – The Pulpit Commentary says Jacob “sought to obtain from him the blessing which he had previously stolen from his aged father by craft.”

-Genesis 33:30 – Jacob realized in yesterday’s passage his family is far from devout (stealing idols!) but now is determined to change his family’s theology by committing himself publicly.
-Just as grandpa Abraham did (Genesis 12:7), Jacob built an altar to El-Elohe-Israel.
-God – not just any God but the Creator God (Genesis 1:1 uses the word Elohim) of Israel – is my God now!
-BTW – Bodie Hodge / AiG has a great article on names for God.
-But in the next chapter (Genesis 34) we see Jacob’s kids inherited his sin nature and are practicing it more than their father’s newly exemplified faith.
+Genesis 33:30 – Jacob realized in yesterday’s passage that his family is far from devout (stealing idols), but now he’s determined to change his family’s theology by committing himself publicly.
+Just as Grandpa Abraham did (Genesis 12:7), Jacob built an altar to El-Elohe-Israel.
+God – not just any god but the Creator God (Genesis 1:1 uses the word Elohim) of Israel – He is my God now!
+By the way, Bodie Hodge of Answers in Genesis (AiG) has a great article on the names for God.
+But in the next chapter (Genesis 34), we see Jacob’s kids inherited his sin nature and are practicing it more than their father’s newly exemplified faith.

-Matthew 11 – yesterday we saw doubting John but Jesus’ compassion rings out – “there hath not risen a greater than John”!
-But the least of the kingdom will be greater than John!
+Matthew 11 – Yesterday we read about doubting John, but Jesus’ compassion rings out – “there hath not risen a greater than John”!
+But the least of the Kingdom will be greater than John!

-Matthew 11:23 – Now I’m glad you’re reading God’s Word in its entirety this year but this verse is a sober warning for you.
-If you have more exposure to God – you have more responsibility.
-God rained down fire and brimstone on Sodom but says it will be worse for those who know about Jesus but don’t know Jesus personally.
-Jesus alternates from warning of eternal judgment to offering rest in your souls.
+Matthew 11:23 – I’m glad you’re reading God’s Word in its entirety this year, but this verse is a sober warning for you.
+If you have more exposure to God, you have more responsibility.
+God rained down fire and brimstone on Sodom, but says it will be worse for those who don’t know Jesus personally.
+Jesus alternates from warning of eternal judgment to offering rest for your soul.
 There’s no middle way with Him.